-If you make this recipe, let me know!
-Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
+If you make this super easy chocolate pudding recipe, let me know!
+Leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 EASY CHOCOLATE PUDDING RECIPE

-- 1/3 cup (40gr) unsweetened cocoa powder
+- 1/3 cup (40 grams) unsweetened cocoa powder

-- 1/3 cup (40gr) cornstarch
+- 1/3 cup (70 grams) sugar

-- Make the dry caramel first (optional): simply heat 2 Tbsp of sugar in a heavy sauce pan over low/medium heat until it melts and begins to brown.
-You don't stir the pan at all, just wait and keep an eye on it, since it's a small amount of sugar the caramelization will happen quickly, in about 5 minutes.
-When the sugar is caramelised with a brown/amber colour and runny consistency, pour it immediately into the metal moulds or ramekins (metal, not plastic).
-Be careful, caramelised sugar is hot!
+- Heat the sugar in a heavy saucepan over low/medium heat until it melts and begins to brown.
+You don't stir the pan at all, just wait and keep an eye on it, since it's a small amount of sugar the caramelization will happen quickly, in about 7-8 minutes.

 - Place the pan over a high/medium heat and bring to a boil, keep stirring.